 - The water fountain will not be available for use.
 Water bottles are available upon request.

 - A newly installed HVAC system will improve air flow throughout the building (including the theatre).

 Ticketing and Seating

 - Theatre events will have limited tickets available to ensure social distancing.

 - Due to both limited tickets and best health practices, guests are encouraged to purchase tickets online and to use paperless tickets when possible.

 - Unless in pre-approved cases, we will not seat parties of more than 6 individuals can be seated together in a group.

-- Seating will begin an hour before an event in order to ensure sufficient time for safe ushering.
+- Seating will begin 45 minutes before an event in order to ensure sufficient time for safe ushering.